Ramadan290/Themis---Beta-Version/README.md

 # Themis – Beta Version

 **Themis** is a Human Resource Management System (HRMS) that combines secure authentication, employee management, and AI-driven analytics to help organizations manage their teams effectively.
-This repository represents the **Beta Version**, designed as the first functional release before a planned upgrade with deeper AI integration and structured SQL-backed storage.
+This repository represents the **Beta Version**, designed as the first functional release before a planned upgrade with deeper AI integration and structured SQL-backed storage

 > ⚠️ A **refined version** is coming soon and will feature:
 > - More advanced **deep learning models**.